NCEAS/scicomptasks/README.md

 Given that this repository is meant to be a sort of "grab bag" of unrelated scripts organization is--understandably--an issue.
 To aid with this, we have adopted the following structure:

+- Content for the website is un-filed in the top-level repository folder.
+This is required for Quarto at this point but will be revised later
 -   All scripts are placed in a folder specific to either (A) the working group they were created for or if not applicable (B) their purpose
     -   These folders have the prefix "wg\_" or "misc\_" depending on which of these fits
 -   Each of these folders contains its own README.md file that includes a short (1-2 sentence) executive summary of *all* of the scripts in that folder